lamak-qaizar/lamak-qaizar.github.io/docs/services.markdown

 If you would like me to conduct a training for your team or organisation, <b>[get in touch &#187;](/contact)</b>

-# What people I've worked with say

-> We used to work in sprints with long planning cycles and it was Lamak who introduced the concept of flow.
-Since then, teams have shifted to continuously delivering value to our customers and becoming truly agile.
-He also ran multiple workshops with operations, business teams, and even the founders to embed this mindset across the company.
->
-> Lamak helped us simplify performance management processes to improve the quality of feedback.
-He decoupled 360 feedback from appraisals, defined focused criteria for performance and promotions, and guided us in reducing our rating scale to just two points—making the system clear and effective.
->
-> He also established the engineering academy, personally leading the early sessions.
-Through those sessions and his example, he inspired the entire engineering team to raise the bar and strive for excellence.
-There is always something to learn from Lamak—he is truly the best at what he does.

--- Ammar H., Head of Engineering

-> Working with Lamak was a genuine delight, both for the quality of work he delivered and for the energy and mentorship he brought.
-He brings a unique insight into product-first and systems thinking, working on delivering great value to customers while ensuring the engineering standards are kept high through a focus on pair programming and test driven development.
-I have grown a lot as an engineer working with him, and would very easily recommend him to any organisation looking to improve their processes, their culture and their engineering.
-Great software is a labour of love, and Lamak helped reignite the joy that makes that labour feel effortless and fun.

--- Ma'aaz A., Software Engineer

 <br/>

 <center><img src="/assets/images/services/flow_workshop2.jpg" width="600" alt="Flow workshop"></center><br/>